-- Pollute streams, lakes, banks and other waters. - Fish, hunt or trap on private land without possessing valid written permission from the landowner. - Fish without possessing a license if 12 years of age or older. - Use a license that has been issued to another person. - Fish with more than one rod without a Second Rod Validation if 12 years of age or older or fish with more than two rods at any time. - Sell, offer for sale, or purchase game fish or parts taken in New Mexico. - Possess game fish without a valid license, possession (donation) certificate or other evidence the fish were legally taken (Possession Certificate, page 41). - Stock fish or fish eggs in any waters without a permit from NMDGF. - · Import live fish or fish eggs into New Mexico without a permit from NMDGF. - Possess or transport any live game fish away from the water where they were caught (page 7). - Take game fish by net, seine, trap, grappling or other means not permitted by regulations. - Use mechanical or electrical devices capable of catching or killing game fish, except as permitted by regulation. - Take game fish by snagging, except kokanee salmon during Special Kokanee Snagging Season. - Fish in any Class A lake without possessing written consent from the owner. - Fish with more than two flies on a single line when fishing the Special Trout Water of the San Juan River (New Mexico Fishing Waters map, page 11). - Fail to return and release immediately all threatened and endangered species of fish, except Gila trout, in waters where designated (pages 18-21). - Leave a fire unattended or improperly handle fire. - Handle a firearm recklessly or carelessly.
+- Pollute streams, lakes, banks and other waters. - Fish, hunt or trap on private land without possessing valid written permission from the landowner. - Fish without possessing a license if 12 years of age or older. - Use a license that has been issued to another person. - Fish with more than one rod without a Second Rod Validation if 12 years of age or older or fish with more than two rods at any time. - · Sell, offer for sale, or purchase game fish or parts in New Mexico. - Possess game fish without a valid license, possession (donation) certificate or other evidence the fish were legally taken (Possession Certificate, page 41). - · Stock fish or fish eggs in any waters without a permit from NMDGF. - · Import live fish or fish eggs into New Mexico without a permit from NMDGF. - Possess or transport any live game fish away from the water where they were caught (page 7). - Take game fish by net, seine, trap, grappling or other means not permitted by regulations. - Use mechanical or electrical devices capable of catching or killing game fish, except as permitted by regulation. - Take game fish by snagging, except kokanee salmon during Special Kokanee Snagging Season. - Fish with more than two flies on a single line when fishing the Special Trout Water of the San Juan River (New Mexico Fishing Waters map, page 11). - Fail to return and release immediately all threatened and endangered species of fish, except Gila trout, in waters where designated (pages 18-21). - Disturb the bottom to attract fish in Special Trout Water. - Leave a fire unattended or improperly handle fire.

-Further information and complete Laws of New Mexico for hunting and fishing are available online: http://www.nmcpr.state.nm.us/nmac/title19/title19.htm
+Further information and complete Laws of New Mexico for hunting and fishing are available online: http://164.64.110.134/nmac/title19